-When you buy a home, you are responsible for arranging water and sewage services with your city government.
-The typical Canadian family uses about 220 litres of water per day, so it’s important to factor in your city’s water rate when budgeting for home utilities.
+When you buy a home, you are responsible for arranging water and sewage services with your city authorities.
+A typical Canadian family uses about 220 litres of water per day, so it’s important to factor in your city’s water rate when budgeting for home utilities.

-Your water and sewer usage can be billed monthly or quarterly.
+Your water and sewer usage can be paid monthly or quarterly.

 Electric and Gas

 Electricity is yet another essential utility that everyone needs in this day and age to live a normal life.
 Your home will need electricity to power lights, appliances, and the heating and cooling system.